-Although using Romanized Korean words can be a valuable way to pick up a few words, it can only get you so far.
+Although using romanized Korean words can be a valuable way to pick up a few words, it can only get you so far.
 If you genuinely want to learn Korean, then it is a good idea to take the time to learn Hangul, the Korean alphabet.

 Understanding Hangul can help you notice grammar points and articles and separate these from vocabulary, making it easier to learn both.
-It will also help you with your pronunciation and intonation, and the best thing is, it is very easy to understand.
+It will also help you with your pronunciation and intonation, and the best thing is, that it is very easy to understand.
 Hangul can be learned in just 90 minutes!

 Now that you know how to say “honey” in Korean go out and tell your loved ones that they are your “honey.”
 Can’t remember this word?
 Create some strategies and associations for this vocabulary so you can remember it better.